 Definition

-Group Adjusted EBITDA Less Normalised Rent contributed by mature sites, divided by total capital initially invested in the mature sites.
+Group Adjusted EBITDA Less Normalised Rent contributed by mature sites, divided by total capital initially invested in the mature sites (after capital contributions and rent free amounts).
 Mature sites are defined as those sites that have been open for 24 months or more at the period end and exclude acquisition sites.

 2024 37.5